Self-similar growth-fragmentations as scaling limits of Markov branching processes: Proof of

 \section{Proof of~\cref*{thm:Grothendieck}}

 Similarly to the previous section, by~\cref{lem:Galois} the proof of~\cref{thm:Grothendieck} is complete once we have established that

 for all~$\delta>0$.
 The first display is clear since the tree~$\FTL$ is compact.
-The second is a consequence of the following counterpart of \cite[Conjecture~1]{Kortchemski15}: \begin{lem}{lem:Cantor} Suppose \labelcref{assump:H1,assump:H2,assump:H3}, and $\Pb>\Si$.
+The second will be a consequence of the following counterpart of \cite[Conjecture~1]{Kortchemski18}: \begin{lem}{lem:Cantor} Suppose \labelcref{assump:H1,assump:H2,assump:H3}, and $\Pb>\Si$.
 Then for every $q<\Pb$, and for~$\Ba$ sufficiently large,